telerik/xamarin-forms-docs/controls/listview/listview-getting-started.md

 This example will guide you through the steps needed to add a basic RadListView control in your application.

 ## Update existing Xamarin.Forms package
-After creating the blank mobile application template is recommended to update all existing NuGet packages in your solution.
-The essential ones are the **Xamarin.Forms** and the **Xamarin Support Library v4** packages.
-Updating them to the latest version can be done using the NuGet UI.
+After creating the blank mobile application template, it is recommended to update the **Xamarin.Forms** package in your solution.
+Updating it to the latest version can be done using the NuGet UI.

 ## Add References to Telerik UI for Xamarin.Forms ##
-Next you have to add reference to the following assemblies:
+Next, you have to add reference to the following assemblies:

 * **Portable** (if you have created Xamarin.Forms Portable App)
 	- Telerik.XamarinForms.DataControls.dll
 	- Telerik.XamarinForms.Common.dll
 * **Android**
 	- Telerik.Xamarin.Android.Common.dll
 	- Telerik.Xamarin.Android.Data.dll
 	- Telerik.Xamarin.Android.Input.dll